 Rabbi Howard Kaplansky

-Michael and Barbara Newmark Institute
+Michael and Barbara Newmark Institute for Human Relations at JCRC

 James Kemp

-First Congregational Church of St. Louis UCC
+First Congregational Church of St. Louis, UCC

-Michael P. McMillan
+Michael McMillan

 Urban League of Metropolitan St. Louis